Cyber Monday Discount 20%

 Frequently Asked Questions

-An audiologist is someone who has a degree and has specialized in the anatomy of hearing.
-To be a hearing aid dispenser, on the other hand, you must be qualified and apply for a license, in addition to comprehensive training in working with hearing equipment.
-An audiologist must get both an undergraduate and graduate degree in audiology.
-There will also be a supervised externship before the professional may get national certification and state licensing.
+It is easy to become confused about which expert you are visiting, but there are significant variations between these professions.
+An audiologist is someone who has a four-year doctoral degree in the function and anatomy of hearing.
+Audiologists also complete a supervised externship before the professional may get national certification and state licensing.
+After licensing, they participate in continued education to provide current, evidence-based gold-standard care.
+Audiologists can evaluate, diagnose, and treat a broad spectrum of hearing and balance issues.
 An audiologist may be more appropriate for more medically related services such as balance difficulties, earwax impactions, and hearing loss caused by noise exposure.

 Hearing loss can affect people of all ages and can be caused by various factors.
 The three basic categories of hearing loss include sensorineural hearing loss, conductive hearing loss, and mixed hearing loss.
 Each person has a unique hearing experience, hence, there is no generic solution for hearing loss.
 A comprehensive assessment done by an audiologist is the first step in treating or managing hearing loss.